JBrannelid/react-portfolio/README.md

 - Vite 6.1
 - ESLint
-- GitHub Pages for deployment
+- Netlify for hosting and deployment

 ### Key Components: